 In a nutshell, to be a multichannel business means that customers have more than one channel to communicate, interact or buy, but each channel works separately.
 An omnichannel business means that not only do customers have more than one channel for their disposal, but also all channels communicate among them.

 In fact, few people actually understand what omnichannel means.
-However, to talk about a multichannel and an omnichannel experience in the hotel industry has some significant differences.
+However, talking about a multichannel and omnichannel experience in the hotel industry has some significant differences.

 Here, I will focus on online channels.
 There are three areas where the multichannel and the omnichannel can be applied in the hotel industry: